aiven/devportal/docs/platform/howto/create-billing-groups.rst

 - Within an account you can create one or more billing groups.
 - You can assign an account's projects to a billing group and move projects from one billing group to another.
-- You can set the :doc:`primary billing group </docs/platform/howto/use-billing-groups>`, which is the account's default billing group.

 Aiven credits are available for all projects associated with the account.
 You can choose to apply the credits to a specific project within the account.